usagov/usagov-chatbot-pipeline/README.md

 The data files created by the extraction script are processed through various common tokenizers, which translate human-readable text into formats understandable by the target LLM.

+A shotgun approach was taken with regard to tokenizers, as it's unclear which will be "best" for ingestion into the model. [tokenize_extracted_text.py](tokenize_extracted_text.py)

 ## Ingesting the tokenized data into the LLM